Derivations and Alberti representations: Structure of differentiability spaces

-\end{proof} We need the following technical Lemma because our approximation schemes are designed to work in compact spaces. \begin{lem} If $K\subset X$\footnote{$X$ is assumed complete} is compact and $c$-porous, then there is a compact $Y$ with $K\subset Y\subset X$ and such that $K$ is $\frac{2c}{3}$-porous in $Y$. \end{lem} \begin{proof} For $m\in\natural$ define
+\end{proof} We need the following technical lemma because our approximation schemes are designed to work in compact spaces. \begin{lem} If $X$ is a complete metric space and $K\subset X$ is compact and \hbox{$c$-porous}, then there is a compact $Y$ with $K\subset Y\subset X$ and such that $K$ is $\frac{2c}{3}$-porous in $Y$. \end{lem} \begin{proof} For $m\in\natural$ define